openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

 sizes.
 However, models using 128-Gbit NAND from certain manufacturers have a 16384-byte page size.
 Maximum performance requires that vdevs be created with correct ashift values (13 for 8192-byte and 14 for 16384-byte).
-However, not all Open ZFS platforms support this.
+However, not all OpenZFS platforms support this.
 The Linux port supports ashift=13, while others are limited to ashift=12 (4096-byte).